mia1996/mia1996.github.io/_pages/about.md

   - /about.html
 ---

 Howdy!
-I am a second-year PhD student from the Department of Computer Science and Engineering at Texas A&M University, working with [Dr. Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/).
+I am a third-year PhD student from the Department of Computer Science and Engineering at Texas A&M University, working with [Dr. Xia (Ben) Hu](http://faculty.cs.tamu.edu/xiahu/).
 Prior to my study at Texas A&M, I received my Bachelor degree in Computer Science from Wuhan University, working with [Dr. Chenliang Li](http://www.lichenliang.net/).

 My research interests lie in machine learning and data mining.
 I have been studying reinforcement learning and its applications.
 Recently, I am interested in optimizing data mining solutions with deep reinforcement learning, such as anomaly detection and graph neural networks.
 I am experienced in text mining, such as topic modeling and text classification.
 I have also been working on automated machine learning to provide accessable machine learning solutions.